shawaf/smart-bookmark-chrome/README.md

    - Load the unpacked extension and confirm bookmarking, topic folders, and metadata cards work as expected.
    - Test on a few sites across different categories to validate sorting heuristics.
 2. Prepare assets:
-   - Provide final icon artwork (16/48/128px) that meets Chrome Web Store guidelines.
+   - Run `npm run generate:icons` to export PNG artwork (16/48/128px) for Chrome Web Store guidelines or replace the Base64 data with your final icon design.
    - Capture screenshots of the popup and write a clear store listing description.
 3. Package the extension:
    - From the repository root, zip the contents (including `manifest.json`, `src`, and `assets`).